faruk-ahmad/bnemo/README.md

 # bn-emo
-A database for translating emoji, emoticons into bangla relevant phrases for NLP tasks.
+A database for translating emoji, emoticons into Bengali relevant phrases for NLP tasks.